-I know you all will have discussed the marvellous ‘Hidden’ festival but I thought I’d review one garden in particular, the Bondi nest of Spirit Level Design’s director, Hugh Main.
+I wanted to review on of the marvellous ‘Hidden’ festival gardens in particular, the Bondi nest of Spirit Level Design‘s director, Hugh Main.
 This was my favourite garden of those I visited but I should say from the outset that Hugh is a friend and mentor and I worked with the Spirit Level team ten years ago.

 I have visited the garden before but it has been a few years and it was wonderful to see how it has matured.
 The thing that struck me most, it’s more than a garden to look at; photogenic though it is, it’s a garden to be in.
 It’s as if the garden inhabits you, and it seemed to wrap around me like a favourite jacket.
 I felt immediately at ease, even in Sunday’s rain!

 But the journey starts way up the street with the smell of wood smoke from the fire pit.
 Perfect.
 This takes me home, although only now am I acutely aware of how much it struck my senses.
 We use scent everyday in gardens but I had never thought about using wood smoke as a scene setter.
 A barbecue is a common addition to many gardens and the smell of food cooking is a wonderful thing but they are inevitably gas burners.
 This was wood smoke and it seemed to reverberate in my DNA.
 Perhaps it was teaming up with the misty rain, coercing me to reverie, but for a moment I was no longer in the city.